andre5Jr/soc-analyst-Phising-Snapped-Phish-ing-Line/README.md

 Task Breakdown:

 ✏️ Task 1: Identify the Target
-Objective: Who is the individual who received an email attachment containing a PDF?
+⭕️ Objective: Who is the individual who received an email attachment containing a PDF?

-Method: Inspect the provided email logs or metadata to locate the targeted recipient.
+⭕️ Method: Inspect the provided email logs or metadata to locate the targeted recipient.

+🔱 Answer: William McClean

 ✏️ Task 2: Sender Address
-Objective: What email address was used by the adversary to send the phishing emails?
+⭕️ Objective: What email address was used by the adversary to send the phishing emails?

-Method: Analyze the "From" or "Return-Path" in the phishing email headers.
+⭕️ Method: Analyze the "From" or "Return-Path" in the phishing email headers.

+🔱 Answer: Accounts.Payable@groupmarketingonline.icu

 ✏️ Task 3: Redirection URL for Zoe Duncan
-Objective: What is the redirection URL to the phishing page for the individual Zoe Duncan? (defanged format)
+⭕️ Objective: What is the redirection URL to the phishing page for the individual Zoe Duncan? (defanged format)

-Method: Follow redirection chains from email or PDF link artifacts in a defanged format (e.g., hxxp://).
+⭕️ Method: Follow redirection chains from email or PDF link artifacts in a defanged format (e.g., hxxp://).

+🔱 Answer: hxxp[://]kennaroads[.]buzz/data/Update365/office365/40e7baa2f826a57fcf04e5202526f8bd/?email=zoe[.]duncan@swiftspend[.]finance&error

 ✏️ Task 4: Phishing Kit Download Location
-Objective: What is the URL to the .zip archive of the phishing kit? (defanged format)
+⭕️ Objective: What is the URL to the .zip archive of the phishing kit? (defanged format)

-Method: Inspect the infrastructure used to host the phishing kit and retrieve the archive URL.
+⭕️ Method: Inspect the infrastructure used to host the phishing kit and retrieve the archive URL.

+🔱 Answer: hxxp[://]kennaroads[.]buzz/data/Update365[.]zip

 ✏️ Task 5: Phishing Kit Hash
-Objective: What is the SHA256 hash of the phishing kit archive?
+⭕️ Objective: What is the SHA256 hash of the phishing kit archive?

-Method: Use VirusTotal or a local hashing tool to extract the SHA256 value.
+⭕️ Method: Use VirusTotal or a local hashing tool to extract the SHA256 value.

+🔱 Answer: ba3c15267393419eb08c7b2652b8b6b39b406ef300ae8a18fee4d16b19ac9686

 ✏️ Task 6: Archive Submission Time
-Objective: When was the phishing kit archive first submitted? (format: YYYY-MM-DD HH:MM:SS UTC)
+⭕️ Objective: When was the phishing kit archive first submitted? (format: YYYY-MM-DD HH:MM:SS UTC)

-Method: Check VirusTotal’s “First Submission” timestamp on the archive file.
+⭕️ Method: Check VirusTotal’s “First Submission” timestamp on the archive file.

+🔱 Answer: 2020-04-08 21:55:50 UTC

 ✏️ Task 7: SSL Certificate Logging Time
-Objective: When was the SSL certificate the phishing domain used to host the phishing kit archive first logged? (format: YYYY-MM-DD)
+⭕️ Objective: When was the SSL certificate the phishing domain used to host the phishing kit archive first logged? (format: YYYY-MM-DD)

-Method: Query SSL certificate transparency logs using tools like crt.sh.
+⭕️ Method: Query SSL certificate transparency logs using tools like crt.sh.

+🔱 Answer: 2020-06-25

 ✏️ Task 8: Victim Who Submitted Password Twice
-Objective: What was the email address of the user who submitted their password twice?
+⭕️ Objective: What was the email address of the user who submitted their password twice?

-Method: Analyze the logs or phishing kit credentials dump for duplicate entries.
+⭕️ Method: Analyze the logs or phishing kit credentials dump for duplicate entries.

+🔱 Answer: michael.ascot@swiftspend.finance

 ✏️ Task 9: Credential Collection Email
-Objective: What was the email address used by the adversary to collect compromised credentials?
+⭕️ Objective: What was the email address used by the adversary to collect compromised credentials?

-Method: Extract email address used as a collection endpoint in the phishing kit's backend code.
+⭕️ Method: Extract email address used as a collection endpoint in the phishing kit's backend code.

+🔱 Answer: m3npat@yandex.com

 ✏️ Task 10: Additional Gmail Account
-Objective: The adversary used other email addresses in the obtained phishing kit.
+⭕️ Objective: The adversary used other email addresses in the obtained phishing kit.
 What is the email address that ends in "@gmail.com"?

-Method: Analyze the phishing kit source files for additional email strings.
+⭕️ Method: Analyze the phishing kit source files for additional email strings.

+🔱 Answer: jamestanner2299@gmail.com

 ✏️ Task 11: Final Hidden Flag
-Objective: What is the hidden flag?
+⭕️ Objective: What is the hidden flag?

-Method: Search through phishing kit metadata, source code, or embedded comments for flag syntax.
+⭕️ Method: Search through phishing kit metadata, source code, or embedded comments for flag syntax.

+🔱 Answer: THM{pL4y_w1Th_tH3_URL}

 🔍 Analysis and Reflection